 Kris Cox – Speaker

-Kris Cox has a Bachelor of Science in Social Work and 17+ years of experience in home educating their four children.
-After her youngest graduated from their high school, she felt led to encourage and help homeschool parents by becoming a homeschool consultant, blogger, writer, and speaker (www.krismcox.com).
+Kris Cox is a retired homeschooler with a Bachelor of Science in Social Work and 17+ years of experience in home educating their four children.
+She also has 10 years of experience as a homeschool consultant, blogger, writer, and speaker. (www.hswithconfidence.com).

-In all these endeavors, Kris emphasizes developing a love for the Lord and a love for learning in your children as you educate them.
-She also encourages seeking God for guidance, believing that the key to successful homeschooling is depending on Him.
+Kris believes that seeking God for guidance and depending on Him is the key to successful homeschooling.
+She strongly encourages developing a love for the Lord and a love for learning in your children as you educate them.
 Kris is inspiring and knowledgeable and has a passion for helping parents succeed in this incredible journey called ‘home schooling’.

-Kris is the author of The Homeschool Life All-in-One Planner, Homeschooling with Confidence, and co-author of Growing the Fruit of the Spirit, a Bible-based Unit Study.
+Kris and her husband have six wonderful grandsons ranging from 2 months up to age 4.
+In her spare time, she loves spending time with her family and friends, walking, biking, & reading.
+She is also the author of The Homeschool Life All-in-One Planner, Homeschooling with Confidence, and co-author of Growing the Fruit of the Spirit, a Bible-based Unit Study.

 Speaking Topics 2023